Treatment for histamine intolerance

-Since the formation of histamine depends on many factors and the storage time also plays a decisive role, the content of histamine in foods of the same group can vary greatly.
-In general, histamine can be found in any food.
-Histamine can be detected in larger quantities within products such as processed fish and other aged or fermented foods.
-In fermented products, however, the formation of histamine can be reduced by using special starter cultures.
+Since the formation of histamine depends on many factors and the storage time also plays a role, the content of histamine in foods of the same group can vary greatly.
+In general, histamine can be found in any food, but can be detected in larger quantities within products such as processed fish and other aged or fermented foods.
+In fermented products, however, the formation of histamine can be reduced by using certain starter cultures.

-Frequently, yeast extracts, which are added to many processed foods as flavor enhancers, are generally classified as histamine-contaminated.
-Yeast extract is made from fresh yeast and is found in many spicy foods such as sauces, broths, spreads and ready-to-serve meals.
-In fact, these foods often cause severe discomfort for individuals with Histamine Intolerance.
+Yeast extracts, which are added to many processed foods as flavor enhancers, are often classified as histamine-contaminated.
+Yeast extract is made from fresh yeast and is found in many spicy foods such as sauces, broths, spreads and pre-packaged meals.
+In fact, these foods often cause severe discomfort for individuals with histamine intolerance.
 Whether this is always and exclusively due to yeast extracts remains unclear at the present time.

-In general, short storage times and low temperatures are required in order not to increase the histamine content in histamine-free and low-histamine products.
+In general, shorter storage times and lower temperatures are required for histamine-free and low-histamine products.

-For three weeks after the diagnosis, the patient should completely eliminate histamine-containing foods from their diet.
-If the patient is symptom-free, then the test phase can start.
+For three weeks after the diagnosis, a patient should completely eliminate histamine-containing foods from their diet.
+If the patient is symptom-free, then the testing phase can start.

-The individual tolerance threshold can be determined in this phase.
+An individual's tolerance threshold can be determined in this phase.
 During the next six to eight weeks, histamine-containing foods are gradually added to the diet.
-Initially, patients should consume only small quantities, and only try a new food daily.
+Initially, patients should consume only small quantities, and only try one new food daily.

-When the patient knows their personal tolerance threshold, they should eat accordingly, low-histamine, but making sure they still get adequate nutrition.
+When the patient knows their personal tolerance threshold, they should eat only low-histamine foods while making sure they still get adequate nutrition.
 Whole food products, high-fiber foods, and vegetables should definitely be on the menu.

 Depending on the type of symptoms, medication can help alleviate the symptoms.
-Certain antihistamines, for example, alleviate asthma, nasal congestion or rash.
+Certain antihistamines, for example, alleviate asthma, nasal congestion, or rashes.
 Discuss this with your doctor to determine whether this is the correct course of treatment for your body.

-Individuals with Histamine Intolerance report good results from enzyme supplementation along with the consumption of food.
-Similar to individuals with Lactose Intolerance, who can take the enzyme lactase before the consumption of lactose-containing foods, individuals with Histamine Intolerance can use a DAO-containing extract.
-It is taken in capsule form immediately before the consumption of histamine-containing foods.
+Individuals with histamine intolerance have reported positive results from enzyme supplementation along with the consumption of food.
+Similar to individuals with lactose intolerance who can take lactase before consuming lactose-containing foods, individuals with histamine intolerance can take a DAO-containing extract, which can be taken prior to consuming histamine-containing foods.